BSC-CNS-EAPM/AdaptivePELE/AdaptivePELE/docs/Examples.rst

 * **ProbabilityMSM**: Distributes the processors with a weight that is proportional to the stationary probability of each cluster in an MSM (see [MSM]_ for more details, needs to be used with `MSM Clustering`_)

+* **MetastabilityMSM** Distributes the processors with a weight that is proportional to the metastability of each cluster in an MSM calulated as q :sub:`ii`/*N*, where q :sub:`ii` is the number of self-transitions of state i and N is the total number of counts for the simulation (needs to be used with `MSM Clustering`_)

 According to our experience, the best strategies are **inverselyProportional** and **epsilon**, guided with either PELE binding energy or the RMSD to the bound pose if available.